djaus2/Soft-ata/README.md

 ------

 ## Repository Status
+- Version 3.00
+  - Added Telemetry to Sensors
+    - Can send all properties as Json string
+    - Can also stream this continously, once started over Bluetooth to Serial Bluetooth terminal.
+    - _Coming:_ Stream to Azure IoT Hub
 - Version 2.50
   - Added a Servo and test of it in Console app
 - Version 2.41